NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/notebooks/trtis/README.md

 We prepared Tacotron 2 and WaveGlow models that are ready to be loaded in TRTIS, so you don't need to train and export the models.
-Please follow the instructions below to learn how to train, export or simply donwload thr pretrained models.
+Please follow the instructions below to learn how to train, export or simply donwload the pretrained models.

 ## Obtain Tacotron 2 and WaveGlow checkpoints.